yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Location-intro.md

 ### **Mandatory fields**
 Bearing in mind the multiple scenarios above, a small subset of fields can be specified as mandatory:
 1. **Name** - The name of the location.
-Noting that, as noted above,this must reflect any hierarchy for more informative display eg "York Hospital: Ward 27"
+Noting that, as per above, this must reflect any hierarchy for more informative display eg "York Hospital: Jubilee Building: Ward 27"
 2. **Status** - Should normally be “active”, and only active locations should be used in new references.
 However it may be necessary to retain locations at other statuses (eg inactive) if they have already been used in references
 3. **Type** - Must be populated to describe the type of services typically provided at this location.
 Please select a value that is as specific as possible to provide maximum information.
 See also further notes below.
 4. **Physical Type** - Standard FHIR code list.
 As noted in the introduction, any location structures should be kept simple with focus on site/ward/room, plus of course non-institutional locations such as "house" or "vehicle"